Alex313031/thorium/infra/DEBUG/ABOUT_GN_ARGS.md

 use_vaapi &#35;&#35; Set the availability of VAAPI in Chromium.
 Should always be enabled in Thorium, except on Windows.

 enable_widevine &#35;&#35; Set the availability of the Widevine CDM (Content Decryption Module) for encrypted media streams like I.E on Netflix, Hulu, etc. Enabled in Thorium for useability.
+See > https://www.widevine.com/

 bundle_widevine_cdm &#35;&#35; Set whether to bundle the Widevine CDM as a library in the installation folder.
 When enabled, it cannot be updated as its version is hard coded and tied with the chrome executable, and will not show in chrome://components as it is not built as a component.
 When disabled, it functions as a component and is downloaded with other components from Google servers to the user profile dir.
 Disabled in Thorium for transparency, and so that it can be updated irrespective of the Thorium version.
 Also disabled to make use of the widevine patches for Thorium on Linux.
 Could technically be enabled on Windows.
 Only enabled in ThoriumOS, with the widevine patches in that repository.